 The RS232 socket provided by the SPECTRA interface is fully compatible with the RS232 port available on the ZX Interface 1.
 This means that machine code routines intended to directly drive the ZX Interface 1 RS232 port will operate the SPECTRA RS232 port without the need for modification.
 In addition, the ROM facilities provided by the SPECTRA interface (see Chapter 7) allow the RS232 port to be controlled directly from BASIC by extending the Spectrum's ROM with a copy of the ZX Interface 1 ROM.
-It is then possible to open text and binary channels using standard ZX Interface 1 BASIC syntax and hence to run programs originally written to control the ZX Interface 1 RS232 port.
+It is then possible to open text and binary channels using standard ZX Interface 1 RS232 port.
 The RS232 socket can be used to connect to a range of devices, e.g. a serial printer, a modem, a PC to load/save data.
 For details on how to control the RS232 port using extended BASIC commands, refer to the ZX Spectrum Microdrive and Interface 1 Manual [2].